Recovering After a Pedestrian Accident in Georgia

 Pedestrian Accidents Occur Often

 In the U.S. alone, there are over 110,000 pedestrian accidents each year.
 Pedestrians are 1.5 times more likely to be involved in an accident than a passenger.
-The National Highway Traffic Safety Administration reports that in 2012, 4,743 pedestrians were killed in car accident and 76,000 were injured.
-Pedestrian accidents are more common in high volume traffic areas.
+The National Highway Traffic Safety Administration reports that in 2012, 4,743 pedestrians were killed in car accidents and 76,000 were injured.
+Pedestrian accidents are more common in high-volume traffic areas.
 Some accidents occur at intersections but not all.
 Areas with higher speed limits are less safe for pedestrians since drivers are less likely to be expecting to need to slow down or stop.

 What Causes Pedestrian Accidents?